Thriving Regions Partnership Process

-An additional workshop is held at the end of the research projects to share results and discuss next steps.
+A final workshop is held after the research projects have been completed.
+Researchers share their results and participants discuss their next steps.
 The Harris Centre uses the Strategic Doing process to help form collaborations quickly and move them toward action, outcomes and solutions.

 Please find information and documents below related to the regions we have visited as part of the Thriving Regions Partnership Process:

 - Humber Valley